 INDICATION AND USAGE

-Venofer® (iron sucrose injection, USP) is indicated for the treatment of iron deficiency anemia in patients with chronic kidney disease (CKD).
+Venofer® (iron sucrose injection, USP) is indicated for the treatment of iron deficiency anemia (IDA) in patients with chronic kidney disease (CKD).

 IMPORTANT SAFETY INFORMATION

 Pediatric Patients (2 Years of Age and Older)

 The dosing for iron replacement treatment in pediatric patients with Peritoneal or Hemodialysis-Dependent - CKD or Non-Dialysis Dependent CKD have not been established.

 Serious hypersensitivity reactions, including anaphylactic-type reactions, some of which have been life-threatening and fatal, have been reported in patients receiving Venofer.
 Patients may present with shock, clinically significant hypotension, loss of consciousness, and/or collapse.
 If hypersensitivity reactions or signs of intolerance occur during administration, stop Venofer immediately.
 Monitor patients for signs and symptoms of hypersensitivity during and after Venofer administration for at least 30 minutes and until clinically stable following completion of the infusion.
 Only administer Venofer when personnel and therapies are immediately available for the treatment of serious hypersensitivity reactions.
 Most reactions associated with intravenous iron preparations occur within 30 minutes of the completion of the infusion.

 Venofer may cause clinically significant hypotension.
 Monitor for signs and symptoms of hypotension following each administration of Venofer.
 Hypotension following administration of Venofer may be related to rate of administration and/or total dose delivered.